ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 Key aspects of network capacity planning include:

-* Traffic analysis: Monitoring and analyzing network traffic patterns to identify trends, peak usage periods, and areas of congestion.
+* Traffic analysis: Monitoring and analysing network traffic patterns to identify trends, peak usage periods, and areas of congestion.
 For example, by generating a core traffic matrix with IPFIX flow record {{?RFC7011}} or deducting an approximate traffic matrix from the link utilization data.
 * Resource utilization: Evaluating the link utilization throughout the network for the current demand to identify